Privacy policy

 9.2

+Under the FOIA, we are only permitted to protect information that is actually confidential in law and where, if we were to disclose it, we could be sued for breach of confidence.
 Information you give us which you may consider confidential, or may mark as confidential, may in fact not be confidential in law.
 However, in respect of any information we receive from you that is truly confidential, we will take steps to ensure it remains confidential.

-10. Data subject rights under Data Protection Legislation
+10. Data Protection rights

 10.1